-According to a report published by California City Finance, the City of Indian Wells (City) is estimated to receive an approximate total of \$117,718 in Fiscal Year 2023/2024.
-The estimate is based on the California State Department of Finance revenue projections (Attachment 2).
+According to a report published by California City Finance, the City of Indian Wells (City) is estimated to receive an approximate total of \$122,178 in Fiscal Year 2024-25.
+The estimate is provided by California City Finance (Attachment 2).